Kotlin/dataframe/docs/StardustDocs/topics/read.md

 Cells representing dates will be read as `kotlinx.datetime.LocalDateTime`.
 Cells with number values, including whole numbers such as "100", or calculated formulas will be read as `Double`

-Sometimes cells can have the wrong format in Excel file — for example, you expect to read column of String:
+Sometimes cells can have wrong format in Excel file, for example you expect to read column of String:

 ```text
 IDS